kcosmos0929/ETS2Controler-Arduino-Leonardo/README.md

-# ETS2 Controler with Arduino Leonardo
+# ETS2 Controller with Arduino Leonardo

 This code is made for ETS2 controler with parts of real cars.
 If you want to use this code in your hardware, you have to make a pinmap and set pins where they should be.